JAlcocerT/JAlcocerT/content/blog/biz-restaurants.md

 * https://github.com/unfolding-io/Astrorante

 > AstroRante is a state-of-the-art website theme crafted for fine dining establishments.
-Combining the power of Astro, Storyblok CMS, Vue, and Tailwind, AstroRante delivers an unparalleled online presence for your restaurant.
+Combining the power of Astro, **Storyblok CMS**, Vue, and Tailwind, AstroRante delivers an unparalleled online presence for your restaurant.

 * https://github.com/larry-xue/quiet-bar

 >  A beautiful, vintage/industrial-styled website template for bars, pubs, and restaurants.

-> > From the creator of Sassify!
+> > From the creator of astro Sassify theme!

 ---

 ## Conclusions